 Selsun Blue 2-in-1 Side Effects

 Note: This document contains side effect information about selenium sulfide topical.
-Some of the dosage forms listed on this page may not apply to the brand name Selsun Blue 2-in-1.
+Some dosage forms listed on this page may not apply to the brand name Selsun Blue 2-in-1.

-Applies to selenium sulfide topical: topical cream, topical foam, topical lotion, topical shampoo, topical suspension
+Applies to selenium sulfide topical: topical foam, topical lotion, topical shampoo.

 Along with its needed effects, selenium sulfide topical (the active ingredient contained in Selsun Blue 2-in-1) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.